 What’s the Put-offs?

 - Safety concerns.
 The island is abandoned for decades and it’s still currently not maintained with lots of buildings left there unattended.
 They are at risk of collapsing and that’s why the guided tour has designated paths for visitors to walk on.
-Part of the site may require to wear helmets in case of rocks falling.
+Part of the site may require wearing helmets in case of rocks falling.

 - That’s why the tour may lose part of the “thrill” as it is not as adventurous as some hope for.
 The visit is quite organized and visitors cannot walk around and explore the site freely.

-- Visiting the island is also not as freely as some expect because it’s an island in the middle of an ocean.
+- No privacy.
+Visiting the island is also not as freely as some expect because it’s an island in the middle of an ocean.
 It can only be accessed by boats, which is a part of the guided tour.
 That’s why it is difficult to go to the island individually.

 There are a few places in Nagasaki: the Nagasaki Atomic Bomb Museum documents the horrible atomic bomb attack of the city during World War II, and Mt.
 Inasayama Observatory offers one of the best night views in the country.
 Gunkanjima is simply one of the city’s must-sees among these attractions because of its popularity and uniqueness.